 The Company's management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2016 based on the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework (2013).
-The Company's management believes that based on this criteria, as of December 31, 2016, the Company's internal control over financial reporting is effective.
+The Company's management believes that based on this criteria, as of December 31, 2016, there was a material weakness in the Company's information technology general controls.
+Specifically, our design and maintenance of processes and procedures that restrict access to key financial systems and records to appropriate users did not ensure there was adequate segregation of duties, and our compensating controls, including management oversight, could not be sufficiently demonstrated by evidence to overcome this weakness.
+The existence of this material weakness did not result in any adjustments to the Company's financial statements for the year ended December 31, 2016.